ThinkBigAnalytics/dss_vantageplugin/resource/documentation/raw markdown/dataiku_dss_teradata_vantage_plugin_user_guide/README.md

 Dataiku provides a platform that allows to visualize and re-run workflows.
 In a Dataiku project, one can easily visualize how data flows across tables and recipes.

-Teradata Vantage Analytic Functions Plugin for Dataiku DSS integrates around 150 Vantage Analytic Machine Learning functions to Dataiku data science studio.
-Machine Learning functions can be accessed through the RECIPE menu of the FLOW view of a Dataiku project, and are grouped into nine categories:
+The Teradata Vantage Analytic Functions Plugin for Dataiku DSS integrates about 180 of the Vantage Machine Learning Engine \(MLE\) analytic functions, by providing a user-friendly, easy-to-use, no-SQL interface for the functions in the Dataiku DSS environment.
+The MLE analytic functions can be accessed through the \[+RECIPE\] menu of the FLOW view of a Dataiku project, and are grouped into nine categories:

 * Time Series, Path and Attribution Analysis
 * Ensemble Methods